AppScale/appscale-tools/README.md

 See [Installing the AppScale Tools](https://github.com/AppScale/appscale-tools/wiki/Installing-the-AppScale-Tools).

 ## Installing from Source
+To install the very latest code on your system:

+1. Make sure [setuptools](https://pypi.python.org/pypi/setuptools) is installed.
-If you want to install the very latest code on your system, you can run: `# python setup.py install` from this directory.
+2. Run `# python setup.py install` from this directory.

 ## What is AppScale?
 AppScale is an open-source cloud computing platform that automatically deploys and scales unmodified Google App Engine